 [Back to Top]

 UT System, on behalf of itself and the 15 UT institutions, publishes a Request for Qualification (RFQ) in the Texas State Business Daily (usually in May) for the various areas of law for which there is a possibility an institution would need the legal services of outside counsel.
 Law firms interested in performing legal services on behalf of UT System and/or a UT institution have at least 30 days in which to respond to the RFQ from the date of posting.
-The responses formulate a referral list for the institutions to choose outside counsel through the UT System Office of General Counsel if and when they need arises based on outside counsel’s demonstrated competence and qualifications to perform the legal services for a fair and reasonable price.
+The responses formulate a referral list for the institutions to choose outside counsel through the UT System Office of General Counsel if and when the need arises, based on outside counsel’s demonstrated competence and qualifications to perform the legal services for a fair and reasonable price.
 The selection of and contracting with outside counsel is subject to the approval of the Office of the Attorney General.
 Inclusion of a law firm on the referral list does not guarantee that law firm an outside counsel contract.
 Instructions can be found at: http://www.utsystem.edu/OGC/RFQResponse.htm

 Retention of Non-Responding Law Firms